 “I paid the doorman off with a donut,” replied Ralph.

 “We don’t have a doorman.”

-“Dammit,” Ralph muttered, realizing he hadn’t needed to part with any of his precious inventory for the man at the front door to hold it open for him.
+“Dammit,” Ralph muttered.
+His face told me he realized he probably hadn’t needed to part with any of his precious inventory for the man at the front door to let him in.